fwmechanic/k_edit/README.md

 > system editor (Better than VI!)
 [They ended up with ["M"](http://www.texteditors.org/cgi-bin/wiki.pl?M), the "Microsoft
 > Editor" which was a derivative of the ["Z"](http://www.texteditors.org/cgi-bin/wiki.pl?Z) [editor](http://www.applios.com/z/z.html)].

-K development started (in spirit) in 1988 when I started writing extensions for the Microsoft [M editor](http://www.texteditors.org/cgi-bin/wiki.pl?M) which was included with Microsoft (not _Visual_) C 5.1 for DOS & OS/2.
+K development started (in spirit) in 1988 when I started writing (in C) loadable extension modules (the immediate forerunner of DLL's) for the DOS version of the Microsoft [M editor](http://www.texteditors.org/cgi-bin/wiki.pl?M) which was included with Microsoft (not _Visual_) C 5.1 for DOS & OS/2.
 In the next Microsoft C releases (6.0, 6.0a, 7.x) for DOS and OS/2, Microsoft bloated-up M into [PWB](http://www.texteditors.org/cgi-bin/wiki.pl?PWB) (v1.0, 1.1, 2.0; see MSDN.News.200107.PWB.Article.pdf) then replaced it with the GUI "Visual Studio" IDE when Windows replaced DOS.
 I preferred the simpler yet tremendously powerful M, so starting in 1991 I wrote my own version, K.  True to its DOS heritage, K is a Win32 Console App (with no mouse support aside from the scroll-wheel) because I have no interest in mice or GUIs.
 The current (since 2005) extension language is Lua 5.1.
 A full source distro of Lua, plus a few of its key modules, is included herein, and `lua.exe`, built herein, is used in an early build step.

 2014/10: an "employment transition" into an (effectively) Linux-only environment (willingly) forced me to port K to (x64) Linux; I had wanted to do this for years, but lacked the motivation: the prospect of working daily on a platform w/o K provided the needed motivation!